Build Muscle and Blast Fat with Protein Powder

 Drinking a protein shake right before bed is also a great way to elevate your metabolism and prevent muscle catabolism (muscle breakdown) while you’re sleeping.
-Woo…more calories burned!
-Oh by the way…shakes with milk taste pretty freaking delicious and you can customize them in realistically any way you want.
-Try adding a banana, fresh fruit, or some natural peanut butter…mmmm heavenly and healthy.
+Aka more calories burned.
+And oh, by the way — shakes with milk taste pretty freaking delicious and you can customize them in realistically any way you want.
+Try adding a banana, fresh fruit, or some natural peanut butter.

 For everyone else whose primary concern is building new slabs of muscle, protein powder offers a ton of awesome benefits.

 The Benefits of Protein Powder

 Throw one scoop in a shaker bottle, mix it with water and you’ve got all the protein you need to refuel post-workout.

 Most standard protein powders offer about 72 scoops @ 24g of protein per scoop, for about $40.
 Canned tuna and eggs are the next cheapest forms of protein, while chicken and beef are the most expensive.
 That’s about 2 cents per gram…

 Protein powder offers the full spectrum of amino acids, which is critical for muscle growth, muscle recovery, and a variety of other important bodily functions.
 Other sources of protein, in particularly veggies and nuts, are incomplete protein sources and contain only a few of the amino acids.